-Episerver takes pride in its developer community and the amazing contributions our developer partners and customers make.
-The Episerver Most Valued Professionals (EMVP) program is our way of featuring and saying 'thank you' to our most active mentors who lead the way for all other community members by providing copious amounts of help and knowledge in a manner that is open, courteous, and professional.
+Episerver takes pride in its community and the amazing contributions our partners and customers make.
+The Episerver Most Valued Professionals (EMVP) program is our way of featuring and saying 'thank you' to our most active mentors who lead the way for all other community members by providing copious amounts of help, inspiration and knowledge in a manner that is open, courteous, and professional.

 In addition, Episerver hosts an exclusive online community for EMVPs to ask questions, exchange ideas, and provide direct feedback into the Episerver product teams.
-They also get exclusive information regarding upcomign product launches and serve as a braintrust as we explore new opportunities to better serve our customers.
+They also get exclusive information regarding upcoming product launches and serve as a brain trust as we explore new opportunities to better serve our customers.